boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

     }
     ```

-7. In `main.go`, include the following code and create a function called `authorizationServer()` that utilizes the `GetSignatureUrl()` method for generating the algorithm.
-Within this function, append the `embedQuerString`, `userEmail`, and the value obtained from the `GetSignatureUrl()` method as query parameters in the URL to get details of a specific dashboard.
+7. In `main.go`, include the following code and create a function called `authorizationServer()` that utilizes the `GetSignatureUrl()` method to generate the algorithm.
+Within this function, append the `embedQueryString`, `userEmail`, and the value obtained from the `GetSignatureUrl()` method as query parameters in the URL to retrieve details of a specific dashboard.

     ```js
      func authorizationServer(w http.ResponseWriter, r *http.Request) {